hamaluik/hermes/README.md

 ## Features

-### Message Editing

-- Dual-mode editing: form-based segment tabs and raw text editor
-- Syntax highlighting for HL7 message structure
-- Real-time field descriptions and validation
+Hermes offers dual-mode message editing through form-based segment tabs and a raw text editor with syntax highlighting for HL7 structure.
+Field descriptions and validation feedback appear in real-time as you work.
-- Tab navigation between fields
-- Copy message to clipboard

-### Network Communication

-- Send HL7 messages via MLLP (Minimal Lower Layer Protocol)
-- Listen for incoming HL7 messages
-- Configurable host, port, and timeout settings
-- Response handling and logging

-### File Management

-- Native File menu with standard keyboard shortcuts (Cmd/Ctrl+N, O, S)
-- Open and save `.hl7` message files
-- Track current file for quick saves
-- Create new messages with default MSH segment

-### Developer Features

-- Schema caching from `messages.toml` for fast lookup
-- Event-driven communication between frontend and backend
-- Persistent application settings via Tauri store plugin
-- Comprehensive logging via Tauri log plugin
+Network communication happens over MLLP (Minimal Lower Layer Protocol).
+Hermes can act as both a client (sending messages) and a server (listening for incoming messages), with full response handling and logging.

 ## Prerequisites